abishekshyamsunder/Dog-Breed-Classifier/README.md

 When detecting humans, the face-detector misidentified dogs as human faces 11% of the time.
 When detecting dogs, the dog-detector misidentified humans as dogs faces 2% of the time.
 The CNN model obtained after transfer learning had an accuracy of 73%

+### Acknowledgements
+The data was provided by Udacity for the data scientist capstone project